-- Open Issue #5: It would be useful to have a distributed turn-based algorithm that works in a collaborative manner (i.e., where several parts of the network are transformed in an independent fashion and then merged to obtain the full cycle-free network). - Open Issue #6: An approach that has not yet been considered is how to obtain FIFO-stable topologies that are not necessarily cycle-free.
-For instance, it is known that the ring is FIFO-stable, even though it has cycles.
+Open Issue #6: An approach that has not yet been considered is how to obtain FIFO-stable topologies that are not necessarily cycle-free.
+For instance, it is known that the ring is FIFOstable, even though it has cycles.
 Perhaps, in some circumstances, these topologies could perform better than cycle-free ones.

-7 Deciding FIFO-Stability
+7. Deciding FIFO-stability

-In this section, we consider the problem of deciding which networks are FIFOstable and if it is possible to detect them from the knowledge of the network's topological structure.
+In this section, we consider the problem of deciding which networks are FIFO-stable and if it is possible to detect them from the knowledge of the network's topological structure.

 Since to decide the stability of a network against an adversarial model it is necessary to implicitly quantify over all adversaries and all protocols, it is not clear, a priori, whether stability is a decidable property.
 Surprisingly, Andrews et al. [11, Section 3.2] showed that, contrary to what one could expect, WC-stability against AQM is a decidable property.
-The approach followed to obtain the above mentioned result was to prove that if a network G is WC-stable against AQM, so is every minor of G. A graph is a minor of G if it can be obtained from G by a sequence of operations involving edge deletions, vertex deletions, and edge contractions (i.e., by merging endpoints together).
+The approach followed to obtain the above mentioned result was to prove that if a network G is WC-stable against AOM, so is every minor of G. A graph is a minor of G if it can be obtained from G by a sequence of operations involving edge deletions, vertex deletions, and edge contractions (i.e., by merging endpoints together).
 Then, they used the results obtained by Robertson and Seymour [49-51] to prove the existence of an algorithm to decide WC-stability that runs in time $O(n^2)$ (n being the number of nodes in the network).
-However, they did not provide an explicit characterization of the networks that are WC-stable.
+However, they did not provide an explicit characterization of the networks that are WCstable.